How To Elevate Accountability in the Workplace: 6 Tips

 Unclear instructions can lead to years of unknowingly incorrect practices by employees.

-HBR provides a key tip for clarity: keeping instructions adjective-free.
+HBR provides another key tip for clarity: keeping instructions adjective-free.

 For example, consider the following sentence: “I need this done in a timely manner.”